BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Sagan’s work inspired other scientists to create programming aimed at drawing people to the field of science, too.

-Bill Nye, one of Sagan’s former students, and popular astrophysicist Neil deGrasse Tyson both credit Sagan for inspiring them to create programs to share science with the public.
+Both Bill Nye and Neil deGrasse Tyson credit Sagan for inspiring them to create programs to share science with the public.

 Now, I can’t guarantee that your content will generate as many views as the Cosmos series.
-But I can tell you that attraction marketing will help you grow awareness, generate more leads and build loyalty for your brand.
+But I can tell you that attraction marketing will help you grow awareness, generate more leads, and strengthen your brand’s relationships with its customers

 Want to jump ahead?